Cowtown Coliseum: Rodeo

 The Professional Bull Riders (PBR) held their very first event in April 1993 at Cowtown Coliseum.
 In late December 1993, the venue was the first stop of the 1994 inaugural season of the PBR's Bud Light Cup Series.
 In February 2021, the PBR's elite series, now known as the Unleash the Beast Series, returned to Cowtown Coliseum for the first time since 1993 to host an event.

 In 2022, the PBR's Challenger Series hosted Sunday events known as PBR Sundays at Cowtown at the venue from June through August.

 Since 2023, the PBR hosts Touring Pro Division and Challenger Series events known as Stockyards Showcase at the Coliseum on most Thursdays of the calendar year.
 PBR Stockyard Showcase events are the kickoff to the Stockyards Championship Rodeo held on Fridays and Saturdays.
 These bull-riding events were previously held on Fridays and sanctioned by the now-defunct Championship Bull Riding (CBR) organization as part of its Horizon Series in the 2010s.

 Since October 2023, after the conclusion of the PBR Stockyards Showcase on Thursday and the Stockyards Championship Rodeo on Friday and Saturday, American freestyle bullfighting sanctioned by the Ultimate Bullfighters (UBF) is held on Sunday.
 Cowtown Coliseum has been the home of the UBF World Finals every December since 2021.

 Every May since 2024, the first half of the PBR World Finals is held at Cowtown Coliseum.
-Every August since 2024, the finals event for the Bulls, Bands & Barrels (BBB) tour is also held at Cowtown Coliseum.

-On four select Sundays of the year, an event called Mexico En La Sangre (Mexico In Our Blood) also takes place at the Coliseum.
-It features charrería (Mexican rodeo), Mexican folk dances, and dancing horses.
+In 2024 and 2025, the finals event for the Bulls, Bands & Barrels (BBB) tour was held at Cowtown Coliseum.

 Cowtown Coliseum also houses the Texas Rodeo Cowboy Hall of Fame, as well as the Bull Riding Hall of Fame.